shaunluttin/security-notes/cross-site-request-forgery-attack.md

 * While a user is signed into a domain,
 * an attacker tricks the user into clicking a malicious URL.
 * Mitigation: per request XSRF tokens.
-* Works only with side-effects, because the attacker is blind (needs citation).
+* The attacker is blind, because of the same-origin policy.

 See also